vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 He knows technical stuff but his focus is philosophy, theming, writing, etc

-4: Like Stories of Old is probably my favorite.
+4: *Like Stories Of Old* is probably my favorite.
 Especially love his videos on the Before Trilogy, Okja, Moonlight and Malick's films.

 5: Alltimemovies, Art Regard, *Channel Criswell*, Cinema Tyler, Entertain the Elk, Essential Films, Eyes on Cinema, Fandor, *Filmmaker IQ*, ~~Kaptainkristian~~, Now You See It, Raging Cinema, RocketJump Film School, ScreenPrism, Storytellers, and The Royal Ocean Film Society are all great channels you should check out.
 Some aren't strictly video essays, such as *Filmmaker IQ* being more like crash courses on film theory, production, and history.